dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/authentication.md

 ## Types of API access tokens

-**Personal access tokens:** Personal access tokens (PATs) are the preferred and secure way of accessing dbt Cloud APIs on behalf of a user.
+**Personal access tokens:** Preferred and secure way of accessing dbt Cloud APIs on behalf of a user.
 PATs are scoped to an account and can be enhanced with more granularity and control.

 **Service tokens:** Service tokens are similar to service accounts and are the preferred method to enable access on behalf of the dbt Cloud account.